Explaining the condition

 What can women do to treat vulvodynia symptoms?

 For some patients, lifestyle adjustments such as avoiding tight, fitting synthetic clothing and switching to cotton or using personal hygiene products with no perfumes or dyes can help.
 In some cases, your provider may recommend a topical medication.
-However, some patients may benefit from a more interdisciplinary approach such as talking to a social worker or psychiatrist to work through relationship issues with a partner or a dietitian for food advice or pelvic floor physical therapist.
-(Avoid these Vulvar Irritants for symptomatic relief)
+However, some patients may benefit from a more interdisciplinary approach such as talking to a health social worker or psychiatrist to work through relationship issues with a partner or a dietitian for food advice or pelvic floor physical therapist.
+(Avoid these vulvar irritants for symptomatic relief.)

-At UT Health Austin, we have a multidisciplinary approach, we have physical therapists, dietitians, mental health providers and medical providers, and we put women in the center of that care and give her all those modalities and support to get better.
-We also ask about her goals, we ask her to be a part of her healthcare team and we are seeing success.
+At Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, we take a multidisciplinary approach to patient care.
+Our care team is made up of physical therapists, dietitians, mental health providers, and medical providers, and we put women in the center of that care and give her all those modalities and support to get better.
+We also ask about her goals, we ask her to be a part of her healthcare team, and we are seeing success.

 What do you recommend for someone living with vulvodynia?